qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 #define IGNORE_MOD_TAP_INTERRUPT
 ```

 Similar to Permissive Hold, this alters how the firmware processes input for fast typist.
-Without setting this, the TAPPING_TERM generally accounts for the sum of the time either key is held.

-In other words, if you press a Mod Tap key, press another key, release the Mod Tap key, and then release the normal key, it would normally perform the "hold" function.
-This might not be desirable for fast typists whose key presses might overlap with each other.
+When this undefined (the default), the `TAPPING_TERM` is more inclusive, accounting for the pressed time of both the Mod Tap key and the second key.
+This is more friendly to typists who perform rolling combos where you press the Mod Tap key, a second key, and release the Mod Tap key before releasing the second key.
+Leaving this off makes these rolling combos more easier to register since the entire duration of the combo is checked against `TAPPING_TERM`.

-Setting `Ignore Mod Tap Interrupt` requires holding specifically the first mod key for the `TAPPING_TERM` to trigger the hold function (the mod).
+When turned on, only the time the Mod Tap key is held is accounted for `TAPPING_TERM`.
+This is more friendly to fast typists who tend to trigger false rolling combos when typing and the Mod Tap key and the next key presses overlap.

-For Instance:
+For instance, given:

 - `SFT_T(KC_A)` Down
 - `KC_X` Down
 - `SFT_T(KC_A)` Up
 - `KC_X` Up

-Normally, this would send `X` (`SHIFT`+`x`).
-With `Ignore Mod Tap Interrupt` enabled, the `SFT_T(KC_A)` key is required for the `TAPPING_TERM` to register the hold action.
-A quick roll will output `ax` in this case as will holding down the `KC_X` key.
-Only holding down the `SFT_T(KC_A)` will output `X`  (`SHIFT`+`x`).
+and `TAPPING_TERM` was 200, if the time between `SFT_T(KC_A)` down and `KC_X` up took 200ms, this would, by default, send `X` (`SHIFT`+`x`).
+Even if the time between `SFT_T(KC_A)` down and `SFT_T(KC_A)` up did not take 200ms.
+With `Ignore Mod Tap Interrupt` enabled, the `SFT_T(KC_A)` itself needs to be held for 200ms for a "hold" to register regardless of how long the `KC_X` key was held.

 ?> __Note__: This only concerns modifiers and not layer switching keys.

-?> If you have `Permissive Hold` enabled, as well, this will modify how both work.
-The regular key has the modifier added if the second key is released first or if the first key is held longer than the `TAPPING_TERM`.
+If you also have `Permissive Hold` enabled, it still doesn't affect rolling combos where the order is key 1 down, key 2 down, key 1 up, key 2 up.
+But it allows you to perform faster key 1 down, key 2 down, key 2 up, key 1 up "hold" combos in shorter time than `TAPPING_TERM`.

 ## Tapping Force Hold

 To enable `tapping force hold`, add the following to your `config.h`:

 ```c
 #define TAPPING_FORCE_HOLD
 ```

 When the user holds a key after tap, this repeats the tapped key rather to hold a modifier key.
 This allows to use auto repeat for the tapped key.

 Example: